matthewwo/spartanX/readme.md

  - ability to manage and host multiple different services
  - ability to use GPU (OpenCL) directly to process connections.
 (OS X only)
  - low latency and a lot of control over the connection cycle, for example discrete computing over local network.
- - on-demand server capability, for example a temporary web-server/key server/verification server
+ - ability to temporarily enable  server capability, for example a temporary web-server/key server/verification server

 SpartanX is build directly on top of UNIX socket, and use libdispatch as its threading library.
 Therefore, clang (with -fblocks enabled) and libdispatch is required in order to build SpartanX.
 # Structure